junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 • How much was harvested this season (corn, beans, or other crops)—as compared to before improved methods were used?

-• How many children show normal weight and weight-gain on their Child Health Charts (see p.
-297)—as compared to when the Under-Fives Program was started?
+• How many children show normal weight and weight-gain on their Child Health Charts (see [page 297](#page-297))—as compared to when the Under-Fives Program was started?

 • Do fewer children die now than before?
 To be able to judge the success of any activity you need to collect certain information both before and after.
 For example, if you want to teach mothers how important it is to breastfeed their babies, first take a count of how many mothers are doing so.
 Then begin the teaching program and each year take another count.
 This way you can get a good idea as to how much effect your teaching has had.